michaelye/EasyDialog/README.md

 ## License

-Use and distribution of licensed under the BSD license.
+Use and distribution of licensed under the Apache2.0 license.
 See the [LICENSE](https://github.com/michaelye/EasyDialog/blob/master/LICENSE) file for full text.